tijsverkoyen/tijsverkoyen.github.io/_posts/2018-08-07-scaling-gitlab-runner-on-google-cloud-platform.md

 ## Credits

-Credits where credits due, I followed most steps that are nicely documented in [Autoscaling Gitlab-CI builds on preemptible Google-Cloud instances](https://webnugget.de/autoscaling-gitlab-ci-builds-on-preemptible-google-cloud-instances-2) by Christian.
-In the steps above I added some extra's and tried to clarify some things I spend some time on figuring it all out.
+Credits where credits due, I followed the steps documented in [Autoscaling Gitlab-CI builds on preemptible Google-Cloud instances](https://webnugget.de/autoscaling-gitlab-ci-builds-on-preemptible-google-cloud-instances-2) by Christian.
+In the steps above I added some extra's and tried to clarify things I spend time on figuring it all out.